paluchi/Dex-metrics-plotter/README.md

 # Dex metrics plotter

-##### A full MERN stack application (and Python) that retrieves, save, provide and plots Uniswap v2 pair's hourly metrics APR's.
+##### A full MERN stack application (and Python) that retrieves, save, provides and plots Uniswap v2 pair's hourly metrics APR's as a moving average.

 ---